Survivor (franchise): Redemption Island

-A short-term variation of the Redemption Island twist is used on Australian Survivor, where at Tribal Council, the castaways are informed that the next two players voted-off (the castaway voted for that night and at the following Tribal Council) will not be eliminated from the game, but rather they will be Exiled.
-In Exile, the two castaways will compete in a "Redemption Island" style duel with the winner returning to the tribe and remaining in the game, and the loser being officially eliminated.
-This twist was used Australian Survivor 2018 and Australian Survivor 2019.
-Two variations of the Exile Twist was used during the Australian Survivor: All Stars – The first was during a Double Tribal Council, in which both tribes voted out a player, who would compete in a Fire Making Duel.
-The winner returns to the tribe and the loser is eliminated.
-The second variation had 3 players voted out in 2 tribal councils – the 6 players would compete in 2 challenges to return to the game – the 3 who remained would face a tribal council vote to determine who is eliminated.
+A short-term variation of the Redemption Island twist is used on Australian Survivor - most notably, where at Tribal Council, the castaways are informed that the next two players voted-off (the castaway voted for that night and at the following Tribal Council) will not be eliminated from the game, but rather they will be Exiled.
+In Exile, the two castaways will compete in a duel with the winner returning to the tribe and remaining in the game, and the loser being officially eliminated.
+This twist was used in Australian Survivor: Champions V Contenders,Australian Survivor: Champions V Contenders II and Australian Survivor: Brains V Brawn.
+Another variation during a Double Tribal Council was used during Australian Survivor: All Stars and Australian Survivor: Blood V Water - during a Double Tribal Council, both tribes voted out a player.
+These players would then compete in a Fire Making Duel.
+The winner returns to the tribe, and the loser is eliminated.
+A minor variation of this twist was used on Australian Survivor: Brains V Brawn in which the fate of the two voted out players would be decided by the players who won an earlier immunity challenge.
+Yet another variation of the Exile Twist was used during the Australian Survivor: All Stars – in which 3 players were voted out in 2 Tribal Councils – the 6 players would compete in 2 challenges to return to the game – the 3 who remained would face a Tribal Council vote to determine who is eliminated.

-Other seasons have featured alternate twists in which voted out players can return to the game.
+Other seasons have featured alternate twists in which voted-out players can return to the game.
 In 2003, Survivor: Pearl Islands featured the Outcast twist, in which the six eliminated castaways competed as the Outcast tribe against the two remaining tribes; as the Outcast tribe won the challenge, they earned the right to vote two of their own back into the game, while the other two tribes had to vote players out; following this, the tribes merged.
 In the seventh season of the Israeli version, voted out players remained in the game as "zombies", challenging their former tribemates to stay in the game and vote in their stead at Tribal Council; similar to Redemption Island, zombies returned to the game at the merge and near the end of the game.
 The 2019 season Survivor: Edge of Extinction allowed eliminated players the decision of either leaving the game, or going to the titular island.
 Once there, the contestants survived on fewer supplies than were available in the main game, but had the option to quit at any time.
 The players on the island competed in an individual challenge at the merge, and with five players remaining, with the winner returning to the main game.
 This twist returned two seasons later for Survivor: Winners at War.